What You’ll Learn 🖥️

 Static image

-The static image can be used to illustrate your measurement or as the base picture to place different instrument displays with measured data on it.
+The Static Image element can be used to illustrate your measurement or serve as a base image on which you place various instrument displays with measured data.

-When you select the Static image control in the design mode, the empty placeholder for the picture is placed on display.
-We can resize it and place the image onto the placeholder by pressing the Load button in the control setting on the left side.
+When you select the Static Image control in Design mode, an empty placeholder for the image will appear on the display.
+You can resize it and load an image into the placeholder by clicking the Load button in the control settings on the left side.

-A standard OS dialog will open allow to load any *:jpg, *.jpeg, *.bmp, *.ico, *.emf and *.wmf image.
-Pressing Open will load the image.
+A standard OS file dialog will open, allowing you to load images in formats such as *.jpg, *.jpeg, *.bmp, *.ico, *.emf, and *.wmf.
+Pressing Open will load the selected image.

-We have an option to Scale the image proportionally to the size of the placeholder with Full option, we can scale it to proportionally or keep the original size.
+You can choose to scale the image proportionally to fit the size of the placeholder using the Full option, or maintain its original size and proportions.

 Text box

-When you select the Text notice in the design or run mode, on left part of the overview screen a text control will appear:
+When you select the Text Notice in Design or Run mode, a text control will appear on the left part of the overview screen.

-The Text element is very simple: just a field where you can enter your text.
+The text element is straightforward—just a field where you can enter your content.

-In the Font section, you can define the text styling in the same way as by other Windows text editors.
-Choose from all installed fonts on your Windows system, define the font Size, Color and appearance like Bold, Italic, or Underlined.
+In the Font section, you can define text styling similar to other Windows text editors.
+Choose from all installed fonts on your system and set the font size, color, and style (Bold, Italic, Underlined).

-The Paragraph section contains two features: the Alignment of your text (Left, Centered or Right) and the Word wrap (active by default).
+The Paragraph section offers two settings: the Alignment of your text (Left, Centered or Right) and the Word wrap (active by default).

-Press the Start editing button on the Text editor section or simply double-click on the text field to enter or change the text.
+Click the Start Editing button in the Text Editor section, or simply double-click the text field to begin editing.

-In Edit mode we can also enter some variables, like setup file name, data file name, data file length or global header entry.
+In Edit mode, you can also insert variables such as the setup file name, data file name, data file length, or global header entries.

-For the global header, we need to write the name of the header entry, for example <GLOBAL_HEADER SECTION=Comment>
+To use a global header, write the header entry name, for example: <GLOBAL_HEADER SECTION=Comment>

-When you have finished, simply click anywhere outside of the text element or press the Start editing button to confirm the changes.
+Once editing is complete, click anywhere outside the text field or press the Start Editing button again to confirm your changes.

 Line element

-The line control can be used to draw lines, connect different elements, mark something,...
+The Line control can be used to draw lines, connect different elements, or mark specific areas.

-When you select the Line control in the design or run mode, on the left part of the overview screen a line control will appear:
+When you select the Line control in Design or Run mode, a line control will appear on the left side of the overview screen.

 1. Line element appearance